- Setophaga coronata

 Includes: Myrtle Warbler; Audubon's Warbler; West Mexico Warbler; Goldman's Warbler

-Yellow patches on sides unique but occasionally lacking.
-Birds of subspecies nigrifrons (West Mexico Warbler) are large and have dark mantle, Goldman's Warbler (goldmani) are large and have black mantle, while Audubon's Warbler are smaller and have grey mantle.
+Birds of subspecies nigrifrons (West Mexico Warbler) are large and have dark mantle, while Goldman's Warbler (goldmani) are large and have black mantle.

 North America's most common warbler.
 Breeds from Alaska east to northern Quebec (absent only in arctic region) south across most of the western United States; northern Minnesota and Michigan; New York; western Pennsylvania, and New England; also along the Appalachians south to West Virginia.

 Casual vagrant to Great Britain (22 records).